 12. The operational plan goal for the list of cases identified for review as part of this new SEC class is to complete the Part B recommended decision, return to NIOSH, or determine that no action is necessary within 45 days of the date of this Bulletin for at least 50% of the cases, and within 90 days for 95% of the cases.
 All cases requiring action due to this Bulletin should be completed within 120 days.

-13. All cases on the DEEOIC generated list must be reviewed to determine if they qualify under the SEC provision, including cases still at NIOSH.
-If after review or further development, the CE/HR determines that a case on the list does not require any action to be taken (either a new or recommended decision to accept based on the SEC, or return to NIOSH, or a FAB reversal or remand) the CE/FAB HR must write a brief memo to the file that explains the case was reviewed under this bulletin, no additional action is necessary, and why.
+13. All cases on the DEEOIC generated list must be reviewed to determine if it qualifies under the SEC provision including cases still at NIOSH.
+If after review or further development, the CE/HR determines that a case on the list does not require any action to be taken (either a new recommended decision to accept based on the SEC, or return to NIOSH, or a FAB reversal or remand) the CE/FAB HR must write a brief memo to the file that explains the case was reviewed under this bulletin, no additional action is necessary, and why.
 A case classified as not requiring any action is a case that does not meet the SEC criteria or there is no need to return it to NIOSH for partial dose reconstruction.